Brownian motion on stable looptrees: Preliminaries

 \subsubsection{Relation between $X$ and $X^{\exc}$}

-It is easier to analyse an unconditioned \Levy process rather than an excursion, so throughout this paper we will use the following two tools to compare the probability of an event defined in terms of $\X$ to that of the same event defined in terms of $X$.
-The first tool is the Vervaat transform of the following proposition, which allows us to compare to a stable bridge $\Xb$ as an intermediate step.
-This is particularly useful as we will consider balls centred at a uniform point to prove the local volume bounds.
+Throughout this paper we will use the following two tools to compare the probability of an event defined in terms of $\X$ to that of the same event defined in terms of $X$.